JuliaCloud/AWS.jl/sample/README.md

 ## Typical workflow for executing from a head node

-From the local, i.e. machine external to EC2
+From the localhost, i.e. machine external to EC2
 - Change and edit config.jl
 - julia startup.jl
 - julia setup_headnode.jl